Ministerial Aid Funds

 Aid to Retired Ministers and Widows.
 Funds established in 1959, 1984 & 1987 provide aid to retired ministers in hardship situations.

-Scholarships for Children of Ministers Fund.
-This fund provides annual scholarship grants to undergraduate students who are the children of UU ministers.
+Grants for Children of Religious Professionals.
+This fund provides annual scholarship grants to undergraduate students who are the children of UU ministers, credentialed religious educators, and certified musicians .

 Susan Fuller Fund.
 The donors stipulated that income could be used for grants to deserving Unitarian Universalists.